 Plant leek or chives within your strawberry bed, so that the fruit bush may benefit from the disinfectant properties of these Alliaceae family members.
 Carrot and onion are best friends: each protects the other from its specific parasite fly.

 Carrot also appreciates tomato.
 The gardener’s favorite vine has the reputation of making insects flee because of its strong smell.
-Plant French marigolds in the same hole as tomato plant to fight off nematodes.
+Plant French marigold in the same hole as tomato plant to fight off nematodes.

 Pair savory with beans.
 This fends off aphids.
 Chervil and basil will protect cucumbers from downy mildew.
 These herbs will also attract pollinating bees to ensure fruit formation.
 With a few season’s practice, you’ll be finding your own successful companions!